 Silvermouse is a web-based system which issues forms to production teams to record the post-production paperwork for their TV programmes and non-linear audio-visual content.

 - Getting started with Silvermouse - find out how to navigate the system and locate your forms

-- Cue Sheet form - reports all the music in the programme so the correct parties can be paid
+- Cue Sheet form - reports all the music in the programme or content so the correct parties can be paid

-- Diversity Actual form - tracks the diversity information for the people who work on the programme, both on- and off-screen.
+- Diversity Actual form - tracks the diversity information for the people who work on the programme or content, both on- and off-screen.
 See Diamond for more information

 - Diversity Perceived form - reports the diversity of the on-screen characters or people as perceived by the audience.
 See Diamond for more information

-- Front Page form - provides all the key information about the programme and forms part of the BBC PasC document
+- Front Page form - provides all the key information about the programme or content, and forms part of the BBC PasC document

 - Header - contains the common data across all the forms